 The Foundation’s Y.O.U.T.H.
 Council is composed of local youth, grades 9-12.
 The Y.O.U.T.H. award grants from a separate endowment fund; the Kellogg Youth Advisory Fund.
 Their grant making focuses on issues that affect the youth of our county.
 If your project involves and impacts young people, please review the Y.O.U.T.H. grant policy and application forms.
 To learn more please click on Y.O.U.T.H.

-Projects that meet the guidelines and fit a grantmaking priority area can submit a “statement of intent” online.
-The application is brief and will collect basic information about your organization, the proposed project, and the amount of your request.
+Projects that meet the guidelines and align with one of our grantmaking priority areas are invited to submit a Statement of Intent online.
+This brief initial application will collect basic information about your organization, a summary of the proposed project, the amount requested, and how the project or program will be implemented to directly support charitable efforts in Hillsdale County.

-Once a “statement of intent” is submitted, you will be moved to Phase II within two business days.
-Please login to your dashboard to begin Phase II.
+Once your Statement of Intent is submitted and reviewed by Foundation staff, your application will be moved to Phase II within two business days, if selected to proceed.
+Please log in to your dashboard to begin Phase II at that time.

-Projects with a solid potential will be asked to submit a full proposal by the deadline.
-Following review by our program staff and our Grant Advisory Committee, the committee’s recommendation will go before our Board of Trustees for consideration.
+Projects demonstrating strong potential will be invited to submit a full proposal by the designated deadline.
+After review by program staff and the Grant Advisory Committee, funding recommendations will be presented to the Board of Trustees for final consideration.

-Once approved by the Community Foundation’s Board of Trustees, the grant recipient will receive instructions to access their funding.
-Any contingencies and reporting requirements will be explained at that time.
+Once a grant is approved by the Community Foundation’s Board of Trustees, the recipient will receive instructions on how to access their funding.
+Any contingencies, reporting requirements, and next steps will be outlined at that time.

 Any content, opinions, or actions expressed by grant applicants or grantees are theirs alone and do not reflect